gdower/col-diff-tool/README.md

 # CoL Diff Tool

-The col-diff-tool compares Global Species Database (GSD) statistics and taxon pages between different versions of the Catalogue of Life.
+The col-diff-tool is a web crawler that compares Global Species Database (GSD) statistics and taxon pages between different versions of the Catalogue of Life (CoL).
 The col-diff-tool uses [GNParser](https://github.com/GlobalNamesArchitecture/gnparser) to break scientific names down into their name componenets.

 # Installation